babelouest/ulfius/README.md

 ### Ready-to-use callback functions

-You can find some ready-to-use callback functions in the folder `example_callbacks`.
+You can find some ready-to-use callback functions in the folder [example_callbacks](example_callbacks/).

-### Websockets

-Ulfius now allows websockets communication between the client and the server.
-Check the [API.md](API.md#websockets-communication) file for implementation details.

 ## Questions, problems ?